davidgrankvist/flat-worlds/docs/learned.md

 Some platforms require a specific main function, like WinMain on Windows.
 To deal with this, you can structure the code like this:

-1. have a platform-specific main like `win32_main.c`
+1. have a platform-specific main
 2. set up function pointers that invoke platform specific code
-3. pass in the pointers into a GameMain that runs the game code
+3. make the function pointers accessible from the game code entrypoint

 This way the platform owns the real entrypoint, but the game code is still able to call platform APIs.

-Instead of having a custom named GameMain, it is possible to define a "fake main" that makes it appear as the game code is using the regular main.
+It is possible to define a "fake main" that makes it appear as the game code is using the regular main.
 Under the hood, the WinMain can then invoke this main.

 ### Input